CodeNow/dockworker/README.md

 dockworker
 ==========

-Run multiple services in a docker container expose a console and terminal to the web and control a master process
+Run services in a docker container expose a terminal to the web expose the file system to the web and expose a build/run process to the web

+in short expose as much of the system to the web as possible